 - Praetorians – imperial guard with praefecti praetorio as commanders (only equites), who occupied the highest position in the state.

 - Cohortes urbanae – city cohorts, paramilitary units of a police character in Rome, headed by the city prefect (praefectus urbi)

 Octavian also did a lot for culture.
-During his reign, he strengthened the role of family in the state.
-Senators and equites were being punished for not marrying and childlessness with taking away the right of inheritance.
+During his reign, he strengthened the role of the family in the state.
+Senators and equites were being punished for not marrying and childlessness by taking away the right of inheritance.
 Many privileges were granted to large families.
 In addition, laws against adultery, dissoluteness and luxury were introduced.